Mastering Hierarchies: Graphs, DAGs and BI, Oh My! (Part 3 of 7)

 • This should be obvious, but there are many different types of hierarchies, such as (in an enterprise context): profit centre hierarchies, cost centre hierarchies, WBS structure hierarchies, cost element hierarchies, financial statement hierarchies, and the list goes on.

 • A particular hierarchy type might have multiple hierarchy instances.
 For example, a time dimension is actually a hierarchy, and almost all large enterprises care about tracking metrics along both the calendar year as well as the fiscal year, each of which is its own hierarchy.
-(We’ll circle back to time dimension hierarchies here in a bit.)
+(We’ll circle back to time dimension hierarchies here in subsequent posts.)

-And lastly, let me introduce a bit more vernacular specific to hierarchies:
+And lastly, let me introduce a bit more vernacular from the tree analogy introduced earlier:

 • Any nodes that have parent and child nodes are called intermediate or inner nodes